Toward Compact Deep Neural Networks via Energy-Aware Pruning: Introduction

 The concept of the decomposition-based compression studies proposes that the network is compressed by decomposing a filter into a set of bases with singular values on a top-$k$ basis, in which singular values represent the importance of each basis~\cite{XueLG13}.
-In other word, we can say that decomposition allows to optimally conserve the \textit{energy}, which can be a summation of singular values~\cite{energy_define}, of the filter in the network.
+In other word, we can say that decomposition allows to optimally conserve the \textit{energy}, which can be a summation of singular values~\cite{energy_define}.
 From the macroscopic point of view, we here believe that the energy-aware components could be used as an efficient criterion to quantify the filters in the network.

-We propose an energy-aware pruning method that measures the importance scores of the filters by using energy-based criterion inspired by previous filter decomposition methods.
+We propose an energy-aware pruning method that measures the importance scores of the filters by using an energy-based criterion inspired by previous filter decomposition methods.
 More specifically, we compute nuclear-norm (NN) derived from singular values decomposition (SVD) to efficiently and intuitively quantify the filters into an energy cost.
-Our experimental results show that the NN based pruning can lead the state-of-the-art performance regardless of network architectures and datasets, assuming that the more/less energy contains, the better/worse filter stands for.
+Our experimental results show that the NN-based pruning can lead the state-of-the-art performance regardless of network architectures and datasets, assuming that the more/less energy contains, the better/worse filter stands for.
 We prune the filters with the least energy throughout the network.
 A detailed description of the overall framework of our energy-aware pruning process is shown in Fig.~\ref{plot:framework}.